reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ```

-Here we have set up the SNS client using our AWS account credentials and invoked the publish method on the `SnsClient` instance to publish a test message to the topic.
+Here we have set up the SNS client using our AWS account credentials and invoked the publish method on the `SnsClient` instance to publish a message to the topic.
+The SQS queue being a subscriber to the queue receives the message from the topic.

 ## Conclusion